sp-tarkov/modules/README.md

 **Project**        | **Function**
 ------------------ | --------------------------------------------
-Aki.Build          | Build script
+SPT.Build          | Build script
-Aki.Bundles        | External bundle loader
+SPT.Bundles        | External bundle loader
-Aki.Common         | Common utilities used across projects Aki.Core           | Required patches to start the game Aki.Custom         | SPT-AKI enhancements to EFT Aki.Debugging      | Debug utilities (disabled in release builds) Aki.Reflection     | Reflection utilities used across the project Aki.SinglePlayer   | Simulating online game while offline
+SPT.Common         | Common utilities used across projects SPT.Core           | Required patches to start the game SPT.Custom         | SPT enhancements to EFT SPT.Debugging      | Debug utilities (disabled in release builds) SPT.Reflection     | Reflection utilities used across the project SPT.SinglePlayer   | Simulating online game while offline

 ## Privacy
 SPT is an open source project.
 Your commit credentials as author of a commit will be visible by anyone.
 Please make sure you understand this before submitting a PR.